AdobeDocs/experience-platform.en/help/rtcdp/destinations/aws-kinesis-destination.md

 ## Overview

-The [!DNL Amazon Kinesis Data Streams] service allows you to collect and process large streams of data records in real time.
+The [!DNL Kinesis Data Streams] service by AWS allows you to collect and process large streams of data records in real time.

 You can create a real-time outbound connection to your [!DNL AWS Kinesis] storage to stream data from Adobe Experience Platform.